cunarist/tokio-with-wasm/README.md

 Also, there are many crates at `crates.io` that mimic native functionalities on the web.
 Let's use them to avoid reinventing the wheels if needed.

 Please note that this library uses a quite hacky and naive approach to mimic native `tokio` functionalities.
 That's because this library is regarded as a temporary solution for the period before `wasm32-wasi`.
-Any PR is welcome, as long as it makes things just work on the web.
+Any kind of PR is possible, as long as it makes things just work on the web.